• Menu

 Five Trusts That Can Save You Money

-March 9, 2016 by Jeffrey A. Nirenstein, Estate Planning Attorney
+March 9, 2016 // by Barry D. Horowitz, Estate Planning Attorney

-trustsThere are different types of trusts that can be used when you are planning your estate.
+trustsThere are different types ofĀ trusts that can be used when you are planning your estate.
 The typical layperson is not going to be aware of all of the options that are out there and why you may use one rather than another.
 This is why it is important to discuss everything in detail with a licensed estate planning attorney when you are devising your legacy plan.

 Taxation can be a major consideration for people who have been financially successful, and there are wealth preservation trusts that can be used to ease your tax burden if you are exposed to estate taxes.
 The first death tax that everyone in the country has to be aware of is the federal estate tax.

-Everyone does not pay the tax, because there is an exemption or exclusion, and it is relatively high.
-The estate tax exclusion is the amount that can be transferred tax-free.
+Everyone does not pay the tax, because there is an exemption or exclusion, and it is relatively high.Ā The estate tax exclusion is the amount that can be transferred tax-free.
 The portion of an estate that exceeds the amount of this exclusion would potentially be subject to taxation.

 A $5 million exclusion was installed for the 2011 calendar year, and after the American Taxpayer Relief Act of 2012 was enacted, this figure was made permanent, but there are annual adjustments to account for inflation.
 After a series of inflation adjustments, the exact amount of the federal estate tax exclusion in 2016 is $5.45 million.
 The maximum rate of federal estate tax is 40 percent.